steveiliop56/xaxis/README.md

 1. Download the plugin from the [latest release](https://github.com/steveiliop56/xaxis/releases/latest) and place it in the `Resources/plugins` directory.
 Make sure to keep the `xaxis` name in order for the plugin to be able to read the configuration.

+> [!NOTE]
+> The plugin is only published for x64 Linux.
+If you have a different OS, you will need to build the plugin yourself.
+Windows versions may be published in the future.

 2. Create an initial configuration file for XAxis, it should be located in `Resources/plugins/xaxis/config.txt` and contain the following:

 ```